 This 11-week long free online course with a Paid Certificate option provides a broad introduction to machine learning, data mining, and statistical pattern recognition.

 University of Cape Town via Coursera

-University of Cape Town (UCT) is a top African varsity according to rankings.
+University of Cape Town (UCT) is a top African varsity in South Africa in medicine.
 It’s not surprising that they are the only African university in offering a popular online course on this list.

 You may be a clinical practitioner reading research articles to keep up-to-date with developments in your field or a medical student wondering how to approach your own research.

 The course is free to enroll and take.
 You will be offered the option of purchasing a certificate of completion which you become eligible for if you successfully complete the course requirements.

 10. Introduction to Programming with MATLAB

 Introduction to programming with MATLAB is a free online course that teaches computer programming to those with little to no previous experience.
 It uses the programming system and language called MATLAB to do so because it is easy to learn, versatile, and very useful for engineers and other professionals.